apache/incubator-graphar/docs/user-guide/getting-started.rst

   // add other edges
   // ...

-  //write to GAR files
+  // write to GAR files
   builder.Dump();

-See also `GAR Writer API Reference <../reference/api-reference-cpp.html#writer-and-builder>`_.
+See also `C++ Writer API Reference <../reference/api-reference-cpp.html#writer-and-builder>`_.

 A PageRank Example
 ``````````````````
-Here we will go through an example of out-of-core graph analytic algorithms based on GAR using PageRank as an example.
+Here we will go through an example of out-of-core graph analytic algorithms based on GAR which calculates the PageRank.
 Please look `here <https://en.wikipedia.org/wiki/PageRank>`_ if you want a detailed explanation of the PageRank algorithm.
+And the source code can be found at `pagerank_example.cc`_.

-The source code can be found at `pagerank_example.cc`_.
 This program first reads in the graph information file to obtain the metadata; then, it constructs the vertex and edge collections to enable access to the graph.
 After that, an implementation of the PageRank algorithm is provided, with data for the vertices stored in memory, and the edges streamed through disk I/O. Finally, the vertex information with type "person" is extended to include a new property named "pagerank" (a new vertex information file named *person-new-pagerank.vertex.yml* is saved) and the **VerticesBuilder** is used to write the results to new generated data chunks.

 Please refer to `more examples <../applications/out-of-core.html>`_ to learn about the other available case studies utilizing GraphAr.